-Offering a work directly to the public constitutes publication where the offeror has completed all the steps necessary for distribution to the public, such that the only further action required is an offeree's action in obtaining a copy or phonorecord.By contrast, offering a work directly to the public does not constitute publication unless where distribution of copies or phonorecords of that work are actually distributed requires additional action by the offeror.
+By contrast, offering a work directly to the public does not constitute publication unless copies or phonorecords of that work are actually distributed.

-- If an author places copies of their new short story in a library book exchange box at the end of their driveway this constitutes publication of that short story. - An online advertisement offeringthat offers to sell an app directlyebook to the public, but does not make the ebook available for download, does not constitute publication of that workebook. - An offer by the copyright owner on a public website to purchase and download an app that they developed and made accessible on that website constitutes publication of that app. - An advertisement containing pictures of a jewelry design constitutes publication of that work, but an advertisement that merely contains a textual description of that design does not.
+• An online advertisement offering to sell an app directly to the public does not constitute publication of that work.

+• An advertisement containing pictures of a jewelry design constitutes publication of that work, but an advertisement that merely contains a textual description of that design does not.